Sizing Recommendations for the Denodo Embedded MPP¶

 You can configure the pods autoscaling as described in the Autoscale section of the Presto cluster on Kubernetes tool Guide.

 You can configure the cluster nodes autoscaling following the instructions of your specific cloud provider.
 For instance, if you are using AWS visit the Autoscaling section of the EKS User Guide.

-If increasing the size of the cluster and the resources of the cluster nodes does not improve your performance check the latency of the network between Denodo and Presto and between Presto and the object storage you are accessing.
+If increasing the size of the cluster and the resources of the cluster nodes does not improve your performance check the latency of the network between Denodo and the MPP cluster and between the MPP cluster and the object storage you are accessing.